imcalledaditi/Grub-and-Grind/README.md

 We offer specialized fitness courses tailored for **women, men, and beginners**.
 These programs provide structured workout plans, ensuring you train effectively and safely.

 ### 🎓 Learn from the Best
-Get access to **top fitness influencers and YouTubers** whose video tutorials are featured in our courses.
+Get access to **top Fitness influencers** whose video tutorials are featured in our courses.
 Learn from experienced professionals who will guide you through exercises, form corrections, and motivation tips.

 ### 🍎 Healthy Recipes
 Good nutrition is just as important as exercise!
 Browse through a wide variety of **healthy recipes** that are easy to prepare and packed with nutrients.
 Whether you need pre-workout meals, post-workout snacks, or balanced diet plans, we have options for everyone!